Burdekin Falls Dam RaisingBurdekin Falls Dam, North Queensland

 To conserve and protect Matters of National Environmental Significance, an action that will have, or is likely to have a significant impact on those values must be referred for assessment to the Australian Government Minister for the Environment.

-Sunwater’s referral notice and supporting documents under the Environment Protection and Biodiversity Conservation Act (EPBC Act) are available on the Australian Government’s website.
+Sunwater’s referral notice under the Environment Protection and Biodiversity Conservation Act (EPBC Act) is available on the Australian Government’s website.
 The referral includes information about Sunwater, the proposed dam raising and an overview of potential impacts.

 The Burdekin Falls Dam Raising Project has been declared a ‘controlled action’ meaning it will require approval under the EPBC Act.
 This will be assessed under bilateral agreement with the Queensland Government through the environmental impact statement process.